Morrie Schwartz

 Morris S. Schwartz (December 20, 1916 – November 4, 1995) was an American professor of sociology at Brandeis University and an author.
 He was the subject of the best-selling book Tuesdays with Morrie, written by Mitch Albom, a former student of Schwartz.
 He was portrayed by Jack Lemmon in the 1999 television film adaptation of the book.

 Personal life

 Schwartz was the son of Charlie Schwartz, a Russian-Jewish immigrant who emigrated from Russia to escape the army.
 Schwartz's mother died when he was eight years old, and his brother David developed polio at a young age.
 His father would eventually marry a Romanian woman named Eva Schneiderman.
 Later in Schwartz's life, his father suffered a fatal heart attack after fleeing a mugging.
 Schwartz came from a Jewish family, but as an adult he adopted multiple beliefs from a variety of different religions.
 He completed doctoral work at the University of Chicago.

-Schwartz had two sons with his wife Charlotte, Rob and Jon.
+Schwartz had two sons with his wife Charlotte, Robert and Jonathan.

 Schwartz was a 77-year-old sociology professor at Brandeis University when he was diagnosed with amyotrophic lateral sclerosis (ALS).
 He died in November 1995, a year and three months after being diagnosed with the disease.